Crafts for Kids: 100 Awesome Art Projects for Creative At-Home Fun

 Our list of creative boredom busters, includes everything from paper crafts, like crafting a decorative paper mache bowl, to our best slime recipes, inventive STEM activities, and projects perfect for the artsy preschooler in your life.

-So, embrace your inner maker, and your newfound homebound existence, roll up your sleeves, and craft some memories and pretty cool finished projects in the process!
+So, embrace your inner maker, roll up your sleeves, and craft some memories and pretty cool finished projects in the process!

 String paintings are an easy craft project that produces stunning, surprising artistic creations.